Giuslock/AzureSecAnalyzer/README.md

-# Azure Sec Bench
+# AzureSecAnalyzer

-Azure Sec Bench is a PowerShell project that checks the security settings of Azure resources.
+AzureSecAnalyzer is a PowerShell project that checks the security settings of Azure resources.
 ## Table of Contents

 - [Prerequisites](#prerequisites)